kylebelanger/range.js/readme.md

 # Range.js

-A simple and light (less than 100 lines) vanilla JavaScript library to resize, reduce, or change ranges of DOM elements using the HTML5 `<input type="range">` element.
+A simple and light vanilla JavaScript library to resize, reduce, or change ranges of DOM elements using the HTML5 `<input type="range">` element.
+The library is less than 100 lines.

 ## Usage: